Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you'd like to start selling on Shopify, find out how to price products, how to ship to buyers and how much it costs to sell through the platform.

 Open an account and start selling on Shopify by completing the following steps.

 - Visit the Shopify website.
 Head to the Shopify homepage and click Start free trial.
 Enter your email address and create a password and store name.

 - Add your address details.
-Provide your name, address and phone number, then click Enter my store.
+Provide your full name, business address and phone number.
+Then, click Enter my store.

 - Set up your store.
 Start adding products to your Shopify store, choose a Shopify theme and enter a domain address.
 You can also select a Shopify plan you want for when your 14-day free trial ends.

 There are two factors to consider when pricing items for your Shopify store:

 - What you pay.
 Consider the various manufacturing, storage and shipping costs that factor into your business.
 You don’t want to gouge customers with high prices, but at the end of the day, you’re trying to turn a profit.